anukaal/SQLI-LABS/README.md

 Here we introduce how to use the sleep command in Mysql.
 What we see from the command that we get a response 10 sec after running the query, so the Mysql sleeps for 10 seconds.

+Now when we run another query select if **((select database()=”security”, sleep(10), null);** we get the response 10 seconds after giving us the result that a database security exists.
+This is also known as a time-based SQL query.